xXLAOKOONXx/quitz/README.md

 This is a Quiz Game providing a webserver and web pages for a digital quiz experience.
 You can create your own Quiz, use the webserver for players to buzzer, keep score and show the questions in a fancy way.

+## DISCLAIMER

+This project is in an early stage, handle it with caution.

 ## Start Up

 You need to install `poetry` to use the python environment of this project.